Functorial aggregation: Structures in

+\begin{proposition} The following bicategories are equivalent (objects are categories and arrows between objects $c$ and $d$ are as follows): \begin{enumerate} \item conjunctive $(c,d)$-bicomodules, \item profunctors $d\op\times c\to\smset$, \emph{with 2-cells between profunctors reversed}, and \item right adjoint functors $c\set\to d\set$. \end{enumerate} \end{proposition} \begin{proof} For $1 \iff 3$, a functor $c\set\to d\set$ is right adjoint if and only if it preserves limits, if and only if its component $c\set \to \smset$ at each object of $d$ preserves limits (since limits in $d\set$ are taken pointwise), if and only if each such component is representable.

+Now $2\iff 3$ follows from \cref{prop.profunctor_left}, but we may also see $1 \iff 2$ directly.
+By currying, a profunctor $d\op\times c\to\smset$ can be viewed as a functor $d\op \to c\set$.
+Taking the opposite functor (this step responsible for reversal of 2-cells) and composing with the Yoneda embedding, we obtain a functor $d\to(c\set)\op\to\coco((c\set)\op)\cong \smset[c]$, i.e., a bicomodule.
+We see profunctors correspond to those bicomodules $d\to \coco((c\set)\op)$ which factor through the Yoneda embedding, i.e., having the form

+for $P_a\colon c\to\smset$ arbitrary.
+These are exactly the conjunctive bicomodules.
+Note this bicomodule as a functor $c\set \to d\set$ is indeed the right adjoint of the left adjoint functor $d\set \to c\set$ that extends the profunctor $d\op \to c\set$ as in \cref{prop.profunctor_left}. \end{proof}

+In later sections we will denote by $\ccatsharpcon$ the (not full) locally full sub framed bicategory of $\ccatsharp$ consisting of conjunctive bicomodules.

-Indeed, let $d=\fbox{$\bullet^1\tto\bullet^2$}$ be the parallel-arrows category.
-The diagonal functor $\smset\to d\set$ corresponds to a profunctor $d\tickar 1$ and hence to a bicomodule of the form $d\bifrom[2\yon]\yon$. \footnote{The carrier is $2\yon^1$ because each of the two objects in $d$ is assigned the conjunctive query $\smset(1,-)$.
-As a profunctor $d\op\times 1\to\smset$, it is constant $1$.} It has a left adjoint functor $d\set\to\smset$, but this left adjoint (given by taking the coequalizer of sets $X_1\tto X_2$) is itself not a prafunctor.
+\begin{example}[Not all conjunctive bicomodules are right adjoints in $\ccatsharp$] Let $d\coloneqq\fbox{$\bullet^1\tto\bullet^2$}$ be the parallel-arrows category.
+The diagonal functor $\smset\to d\set$ corresponds to a profunctor $d\profunctor 1$ and hence to a bicomodule of the form $\yon\bito[2\yon]d$. \footnote{The carrier is $2\yon^1$ because each of the two objects in $d$ is assigned $\smset(1,\thg)$.
+As a profunctor $d\op\times 1\to\smset$, it is constantly $1$.} It has a left adjoint functor $d\set\to\smset$, but this left adjoint (given by taking the coequalizer of sets $X_1\tto X_2$) is itself not a prafunctor.
 One can see that by the fact that coequalizers do not preserve connected limits. \end{example}